abpframework/abp/docs/en/Localization.md

 ````

 * If an extension file defines the same localized string, it overrides the string.

+### Creating Localization Resource in a New Module

+If you have created a new module and would like to add localization resources to that module.
+There are some extra steps you should do in order to provide resources to abp.
+These steps are described in [Virtual File System](Virtual-File-System.md) documentation, in `Working with the Embedded Files` section.

+1. Localization recources' (en.json, tr.json, etc) `Build Action` should be set as `Embedded Resource`.
+2. Add [Microsoft.Extensions.FileProviders.Embedded](https://www.nuget.org/packages/Microsoft.Extensions.FileProviders.Embedded) NuGet package to the project that contains the embedded resource(s).
+3. Add `<GenerateEmbeddedFilesManifest>true</GenerateEmbeddedFilesManifest>` into the `<PropertyGroup>...</PropertyGroup>` section of your `.csproj` file.
+4. Add embedded files to the virtual file system.
+In the `ConfigureServices` method of your module:

+    ````csharp
+    Configure<AbpVirtualFileSystemOptions>(options =>
+    {
+        options.FileSets.AddEmbedded<MyModule>();
+    });
+    ````

 ## Getting the Localized Texts